Approach

 Adjustments

-Apply accounting adjustments — normalizing earnings, restating figures, and reconciling GAAP vs. non-GAAP.
+Apply accounting adjustments: normalize earnings, restate figures, reconcile GAAP vs. non-GAAP.

 "Calculate Meta's adjusted EBITDA excluding stock-based compensation."